Eebbu/Easty/items/report.md

 ### Custom Features
 Feature Category: Firebase Integration <br>
-1. [FB-Auth] Description of the feature (easy)
-   * Code: [Class X, entire file](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
-   * [Class B](../src/path/to/class/file.java#L30-85): methods A, B, C, lines of code: 30 to 85
-   * Description of your implementation: ... <br>
-2. [Data-Profile] Created a ProfileActivity that displays name, email addresses profile picture of the user.
+1. [Data-Profile] Created a ProfileActivity that displays name, email addresses profile picture of the user.
 It also has a signout button.(easy)
    * Code: [Class ProfileActivity, methods onActivityResult(), uploadImageToFirebase(), showing userdetails](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/blob/main/src/app/src/main/java/com/example/eatsy/pages/ProfileActivity.java?ref_type=heads).
    * Description of the code: The Json file users_without_password.json stores all the user details.
 This file was later read, serialized and the user data is stores in terms of hashmap where is email is the key.
 So, email was obtained from firebase and using that as the key, we got username(value) and data was displayed.